 Marco’s teaching philosophy focuses on student success by creating an environment where they can explore, construct, solve and apply.
 He feels that he has the necessary tools to reach the “21st Century Learner” and prepare them for this ever-changing and diverse world.

 Marco currently teaches Health and Physical Education for all the elementary classes at Hudson.
 He also teaches HPE and Science at the high school level.

 As the Athletic Director at Hudson, Marco oversees the school's athletic program that competes in the Small Schools Athletic Federation.
-He also coaches a number of sports that include soccer, volleyball and badminton.
+He also coaches several sports that include soccer, volleyball, and badminton.